 - Their assigned devices or accounts

-- Any information that needs to be discussed and treated in relation to the data collection itself
+- Any information that needs to be discussed and treated concerning the data collection itself

 Backup systems and data from employees who have left the organization’s employment are usually critical but problematic, primarily due to the time it takes to restore the data.
-However, it is recommended that companies with a constantly updated and refreshed hardware setup, automatically back up their devices from a certain hierarchy level onwards, via imaging (for example, in the case of hardware leasing).
+However, we recommend that companies with a constantly updated and refreshed hardware setup automatically back up their devices from a specific hierarchy level onward via imaging (for example, in the case of hardware leasing).

-Thanks to the ever-increasing use of centralized cloud systems such as Microsoft 365, we find ourselves more and more in a position where data from the email server can be directly identified, backed up, and forensically extracted.
-In the U.S., this is referred to as Legal Hold, a principle of “freezing” the email data to preserve evidence.
-We also see clients “self-servicing,” especially for smaller investigations, due to the increasing functionality being offered via eDiscovery search tools in these cloud solutions.
+Thanks to the ever-increasing use of centralized cloud systems such as Microsoft 365, we find ourselves increasingly in a position where data from the email server can be directly identified, backed up, and forensically extracted.
+In the U.S., this is a Legal Hold, a principle of “freezing” the email data to preserve evidence.
+We also see clients “self-servicing,” especially for more minor investigations, due to the increasing functionality offered via eDiscovery search tools in these cloud solutions.

-At an early stage in the overall process, the Works Council should be involved technically, and in terms of content.
+At an early stage in the process, the Works Council should be involved technically and in terms of content.
 It is common for the exploitation and use of data to require the oversight and approval of the Works Council.

-The technologies used and engaged, especially with regard to IT and forensics, usually have very profound effects on data designated as private (like a network folder with pictures from last year’s Christmas party).
-Therefore, it’s imperative to be transparent and open about the planned strategy, the possibilities for mitigating the processed data, and its depth, as well as the methods of protecting data in the event of any transfer.
+The technologies used and engaged, especially in IT and forensics, usually have very profound effects on data designated as private (like a network folder with pictures from last year’s Christmas party).
+Therefore, it’s imperative to be transparent and open about the planned strategy, the possibilities for mitigating the processed data, its depth, and the methods of protecting data in case of any transfer.

-In all respects, the Works Council plays not only a communicative role to the employees of the company who are deemed relevant the investigation, but also a decisive role in achieving any success, as the Works Council can easily allow or deny the data processing and transfer workflows for several reasons.
+In all respects, the Works Council plays a communicative role to the company’s employees deemed relevant to the investigation and a decisive role in achieving any success.
+The Works Council can easily allow or deny the data processing and transfer workflows for several reasons.

-Regarding internal investigations, especially in Germany and Europe, it is important to balance data protection, the use of the right forensic tools, priorities, and deadlines on the part of the courts.
+Regarding internal investigations, especially in Germany and Europe, it is essential to balance data protection, the use of the right forensic tools, priorities, and deadlines on the part of the courts.
 With the ill approach of “Just go ahead and collect the data, send it over to us, and we’ll look after it,” the investigation is already compromised.
-If we add in Switzerland, with its banking secrecy and the blocking statutes, or France with its newest anti-bribery/AML requirements, things can get complex, fast!
+If we add Switzerland, with its banking secrecy and the blocking statutes, or France, with its newest anti-bribery/AML requirements, things can get complex, fast!

 Stage 2: Extraction, Processing, and Ingestion

-After the successful scoping of the data and the parameters for extraction are outlined, issues related to IT security need to be addressed, such as technical and organizational measurements to protect the data and any related documentation or workflows.
+After we outline the scoping of the data and the parameters for extraction, issues related to IT security need to be addressed, such as technical and organizational measurements to protect the data and any related documentation or workflows.

-IT security plays an increasingly important role for companies, addressing topics like where data is processed, how, and by whom.
+IT security is increasingly crucial for companies, addressing where data is processed, how, and by whom.
 Standards such as ISO27001 and others should always be in place and audited.
 It’s also advisable to conduct an initial audit of the forensic service provider regarding its own technical and organizational measures.

 Various cloud offerings may be available in the forensics service provider environment.
-Since these are mostly based on systems such as Azure and AWS, the question of the data’s geographical location plays an important role.
-Providers with supporting resources outside of the jurisdiction of GDPR should be eyed critically.
+Since forensic service providers base their settings on systems such as Azure and AWS, the question of the data’s geographical location plays an important role.
+Therefore, providers should be cautious when they have supporting resources outside the jurisdiction of GDPR.

-Once everything has been clarified technically and legally, and the consent of the “data custodian” has been obtained, the data can be collected.
-In most cases, it is advisable to obtain a complete copy of the data to ensure defensibility and admissibility in court.
+Once we have clear instructions and the “data custodian” consent has been obtained, we can begin the collection.
+In most cases, getting a copy of the data is advisable to ensure defensibility and admissibility in court.

-We as forensic consultants usually generate a full image by taking a full copy of a hard drive bit by bit, with the potential of being able to restore deleted data.
-Or we take a more targeted approach, which is sometimes the perfect response when it comes to data privacy concerns.
+We, as forensic consultants, usually generate a complete image by taking a full copy of a hard drive bit by bit, with the potential of being able to restore deleted data.
+Or we take a more targeted approach, sometimes the perfect response to data privacy concerns.

-In 2021, the tools that are available to us are very well capable of omitting specific data (for example, the “Pictures” folder).
+In 2021, the available tools could omit specific data (for example, the “Pictures” folder).
 Furthermore, during a case assessment, specific file types and predefined areas (like data ranges or case-specific keywords) can be included or excluded during extraction.

-We always work towards the goal of judicial usability, but according to the principle of data minimization, it is common for data to be anonymized or pseudonymized during extraction.
-Here again, the Works Council could be the ultimate holder of the anonymized or pseudonymized data custodian names and their sources.
+We work towards the goal of judicial usability, which is typical for data anonymization during extraction.
+Here again, the Works Council could be the ultimate holder of the anonymized data custodian names and their sources.

-In a following step, data is ingested for classical data processing, otherwise referred to as “indexing”.
-At this stage, we have the opportunity to identify relevant personal identification Information (PII), including data such as religion, ethnicity, gender.
+In the following step, ingesting data for classical data processing, otherwise referred to as “indexing.”
+At this stage, we can identify relevant personal identification Information (PII), including data such as religion, ethnicity, and gender.

-As a service provider, the process of data culling is initially successful if we manage to greatly reduce the amount of data that later ends up in a document review platform.
-De-nesting, deduplication, email threading, and other targeted metadata culling can reduce data volumes up to 90% based on our methods and experience.
+As a service provider, the data culling process is initially successful if we significantly reduce the amount of data that later ends up in a document review platform.
+For example, de-nesting, deduplication, email threading, and other targeted metadata cullings can reduce data volumes by up to 90% based on our methods and experience.

-However, the most important factor, is the transfer of personal data within the 10% that remains.
-Within the remaining 10% there can be false positives—always remember, it is not uncommon for the other side, in U.S. proceedings, to demand the release of the entire document review population (the data that was uploaded into the review data pool).
+However, the most critical factor is the transfer of personal data within the 10% remains.
+Within the remaining 10%, there can be false positives—always remember, it is not uncommon for the other side, in U.S. proceedings, to demand the release of the entire document review population (the data uploaded into the review data pool).